 Describe how your professional career and/or your personal experience) relate to water.
 Have you used space technologies to study water?
 If so, how did you first get in touch with space technologies?
-The following sub-questions can serve as a guide, but preferably you will freely answer the above.

 My career has been devoted to providing safe water to residents of rural areas and especially in developing countries.
 The work has been done with a focus on cholera, the causative agent of which is Vibrio cholerae, an environmental bacterium.
 The discovery that my team and I made was that Vibrio cholerae is a natural resident of aquatic systems throughout the world.
 We determined those environmental parameters related to growth of the bacterium and its proliferation in the environment.
 We were able to link rapid growth of the bacterium in environmental waters to elevated temperature, notably higher temperatures occurring with climate change, and also other factors such as salinity and hydrography of ecological systems.
 We developed a model that employs satellite sensing and this work began in 1985, with publication of a paper in the Proceedings of the National Academy of Science (US) of environmental parameters, namely chlorophyll, temperature, and sea surface height.
 This allowed us to correlate these environmental factors with seasonality of outbreaks of cholera in Bangladesh, in the villages neighbouring the Bay of Bengal.